coozila/dragonflydb/README.md

 ```

 > [!TIP]
 > For better performance, using the host network mode is often the best choice, depending on the structure of the application in which you want to integrate the cluster.
-This mode can reduce the latency and improve speed, but keep in mind that it may expose your services directly to the host network.
+This mode can reduce latency and improve speed, but keep in mind that it may expose your services directly to the host network.
+>
+> Additionally, Docker is not the most efficient for managing disk I/O. It is advisable to manage volumes on an alternative path or directly by the system, or to use another file system.
+This may require customization to achieve the best performance.
+>
+> Depending on your specific configuration and preferences, you should choose the solution that best fits your needs.
+Assessing the trade-offs between ease of use, performance, and security is essential.
+In some cases, using the default Docker settings may be sufficient, while in others, adapting the network and volume configuration may bring significant benefits in terms of speed and operational efficiency.
+>
+> Ultimately, the choice of network mode and volume management strategy should align with your application's requirements and the environment in which it will be deployed.

 ### 2. Clone the Repository